algocodes/ldp_layer/README.md

 This repository contains the Local Derivative Patterns as a Deep Learning layer implemented in the paper.
 The example on LFW - Labeled Faces in the Wild dataset compares a model with LDP layers and a baseline CNN model.

-LDP layer can be used from source or can be installed as package using:
+LDP layer can be used from the source or can be installed as a package using the project:

             pip install tflocalpattern